Mause/flask-restx/doc/marshalling.rst

 --------------

 .. note ::
-    You probably don't want to use a Wildcard field, in most simple cases the Dict field will do.
+    You probably don't want to use a :class:`~fields.Wildcard` field, in most simple cases the :class:`~fields.Dict` field will do.

 If you don't know the name(s) of the field(s) you want to unmarshall, you can use :class:`~fields.Wildcard` ::